Struggling with a sore throat or tonsillitis? Your diet may significantly impact your symptoms and healing.

 Spicy foods, such as those containing hot peppers, hot sauces, and certain spices, can exacerbate throat discomfort by intensifying inflammation and causing a burning sensation.
 To reduce irritation, opt for mild foods like warm broths, soft grains, and herbal teas.

-While not problematic for everyone, dairy can sometimes cause the saliva or mucus to thicken, leading to a sensation of increased discomfort.
+While not problematic for everyone, dairy might sometimes cause a sensation that the saliva or mucus has thickened, which can lead to increased discomfort.
 If you’re sensitive to dairy, consider alternatives like almond milk or coconut milk-based products, which are generally soothing to the throat.
+The idea that dairy produces more mucus is largely a myth for the general population; however, if it causes discomfort, alternatives should be considered [1].

 Due to their acidity, tomato-based sauces can irritate the throat, causing discomfort and pain during swallowing.
 It’s better to avoid dishes with tomato sauces or replace them with milder options until your throat heals.